-I’d never heard of Will Sharpe until I discovered Flowers on Netflix, the exquisitely dark ‘comedy drama’ about ‘home, family, and mental illness’ that Sharpe wrote, directed and stars in.
+Flowers on Netflix is the exquisitely dark ‘comedy drama’ about ‘home, family, and mental illness’ written, directed by Will Sharpe.
+He’s also one of the pivotal characters.
 I’ve just finished the final episode featuring Sharpe as the young Japanese character Shun, who comes to live in the bizarre world of the very British and quite mad Flowers family.
 And I have this distinct feeling that the series was written for me.

 Sharpe is British but has Japanese heritage, and lived in Japan until he was about 8.
 He cites stylised comedy routines on Japanese TV as one of his influences, and I’m guessing that the loud, slapstick routines of The Drifters might’ve been one of them because I can see that same brand of self deprecating, physical, stylised comedy in Shun’s stiff backed bows, his sudden vocal gesticulations, and densely detailed scatalogical humour.
 I loved The Drifters as a kid.